Hello! Do you want to know who we are and what we are doing?

 - Summer camps

 Our services include:

-- Scholarships and grants that include swim instruction, baseball, basketball and summer camps, dance, art and theatre
+- Scholarships and that include swimming programs, baseball, basketball and summer camps, dance, art and theatre programs

-- Year-long awareness events, such as Autism Awareness Day at Comerica Park, JACK’S JOCKS, Family Fun Day Activities, and resource events
+- Year-long Awareness Events, such as Autism Awareness Day at Comerica Park, Family Fun Day Activities, and Community Outreach Events

 If you are in need of assistance, please call our office at (248) 443-7427.

 - Join our Email list to obtain information regarding upcoming events